Why website maintenance matters and how much it costs

 - Server resources (CPU, memory, storage) are approaching capacity

-The best monitoring services (UptimeRobot, Pingdom, Datadog) check your site every minute and notify you instantly via SMS or Slack.
+Tools like UptimeRobot, Pingdom, and Datadog check the site every minute and notify you via SMS or Slack.

-- Keyword position tracking: Where you rank for important keywords and how that’s changed
+- Keyword position tracking: where you rank for important terms and how that changed

-The impact of content updates on SEO is significant.
-Google prefers fresh content - updating a 2024 blog post with 2026 data can yield a 30–50% traffic increase on that page.
+Content updates carry significant SEO weight.
+Google prefers fresh content — refreshing a 2024 post with 2026 data can yield a 30–50% traffic increase on that page.

 - User permissions review